-Brazil to pay for removal of defective breast implantsJanuary 12th, 2012 in Other
+Brazil to pay for removal of defective breast implantsJanuary 12, 2012 in Medicine & Health / Other

 The government said Thursday it would pay for surgery on Brazilian women to remove defective French-made and Dutch-made breast implants.

 The National Agency for Sanitary Surveillance (ANVISA) said an estimated 12,500 Brazilian women had been fitted with French-made PIP implants and another 7,000 with Dutch-made Rofil implants.

 "Patients with PIP or Rofil implants with rupture problems will be treated by the public (health) system, said ANVISA president Dirceu Barbano.

 "The government understands that a ruptured implant implies reparatory surgery that can be done in the public system, like any reparatory surgery.
 If needed, the implant will be replaced," he added.